Animals on public transport

 You can bring small animals on V/Line trains in an suitable animal container.
 Suitable animal containers must:

-- allow your animal space to comfortably stand up, lie down and turn around.
+- allow your animal space to comfortably stand up, lie down and turn around

-- Only one container is allowed per customer.
+- only one container is allowed per customer

 You can put your animal container in the luggage van of Loco-Hauled trains or inside the passenger cabin or bike and luggage storage area of VLocity and Sprinter trains.
 V/Line conductors will confirm if there is enough space for small animals.
 Suitable containers are not allowed on seats or to block doorways or passageways.

 When travelling with an animal on V/Line trains: